LucasDelfino92/morrowindsharp/addon.md

   - [X] 013 Fierce Wolf Helms
   - [X] 014 Hide-Like Animal Pelts
 - Hide all plugins minus **Solstheim Tomb of The Snow Prince.esm** and **TOTSP_Patch_for_Purists_4.0.2.esp**.
 - Hide **Laje Fjalding Anti-Suck.esp** from **Morrowind Optimization Patch**.
-This plugin is not compatible with **STotSP**.
+This plugin is not compatible with Solstheim - Tomb of the Snow Prince.

 > ℹ️ The **Fierce Wolf Helms** and **Hide-Like Animal Pelts** options are identical to the **Wolf Helmet Replacer** and **Bloodmoon Hide Replacer** mods from **Visuals Add-on**.

 Additional files to install:
 - **Solstheim Graphical Replacer**
-  Texture and mesh replacer for Solstheim, and also a compatible version of Remiros' Groundcover for the revamped Solstheim.
+  Includes a compatible version of Remiros' Groundcover's Solstheim plugin.
   - BAIN options to install:
     - [X] 012 Remiros' Groundcover for TOTSP
   - Hide **Rem_Solstheim.esp** from **Remiros' Groundcover**.
-This mod already includes its own grass plugin that is compatible with its landscape changes.
+Solstheim - Tomb of the Snow Prince already includes its own compatible grass plugin.

 [**Dagon Fel Mill Redux**](https://www.nexusmods.com/morrowind/mods/50067)
 Cleaned, fixed, and improved version of [**Dagon Fel Mill**](https://www.nexusmods.com/morrowind/mods/42981), which adds a water wheel powered mill with a smith and an armory shop in Dagon Fel.